-3. How the Code is structured
+3. How Our Code Is Structured

-3.1.
-The Code is based on the seven principles which are recognised as providing a framework for good governance.
+- 3.1.
+Our Code of Conduct is based on the seven principles which are recognised as providing a framework for good governance.
 They demonstrate honesty, integrity and probity.
-(Committee for Standards in Public Life (May1995), Nolan Principles)

-Each principle is described, as it applies to the activities of a RSL and its Governing Body Members, and supporting guidance is offered for each to provide more explanation of the Code's requirements.
-The guidance is not exhaustive and it should be remembered that Governing Body Members and RSLs are responsible for ensuring that their conduct at all times meets the high standards that the RSL sector is recognised for upholding.
+- 3.2.
+Each principle is described, as it applies to the activities of Waverley Housing and its Board members, and supporting guidance is offered for each to provide more explanation of our Code's requirements.
+The guidance is not exhaustive and it should be remembered that Waverley Housing and our Board members are responsible for ensuring that their conduct at all times meets the high standards that the RSL sector is recognised for upholding.

-- 4.1.
-The seven principles and what they mean for the purposes of this Code are:
+- 3.3.
+The seven principles that you must adhere and commit to by signing this Code are:

 - A. Selflessness

 - B. Openness

 - C. Honesty

 - D. Objectivity

 - E. Integrity

 - F. Accountability

 - G. Leadership

-- 4.1.
-A. Selflessness